mayhemer/logan/README.md

   * `obj`: the object this follow has been initiated for
   * `line`: the line being currently processed
   * result: *true* to continue the follow, *false* to stop it
-- `.follow("format", consumer[, unmatch])`: the same as `.expect()` but stops when any rule matches a line on the same thread where this follow has been started, this is convenient for cases one doesn't know if the line matching "format" will or will not follow the currently processed line
+- `.follow("format", consumer[, unmatch])`: the same as `.expect()` but stops when any rule from the same module matches a line on the same thread where this follow has been started, this is convenient for cases one doesn't know if the line matching "format" will or will not follow the currently processed line
 - `.follow(consumer)`: similar to the above form of `.follow()` but without a rule-like formating; the `consumer` function is called as long as no other rule matches on the same thread and as long as the the consumer's result is evaluating to `true` (note that the consumer function can do anything it wants, not just capturing) ; the arguments are:
   * `obj`: the object this follow has been initiated for
   * `line`: the line being currently processed